bmulvey1/customSystem/compiler/benchmarks/primes/primessummary.md

 This benchmark is testing how many instructions it takes to generate all prime numbers less than 1000.
+This represents the first 168 prime numbers.